This article describes necessary steps for first-time ggRock Image setup and configuration.

 The same concepts are true for the snapshot created for the Game image.
 Comments become important as you create more snapshots - a descriptive comment will allow you to quickly and easily discern the changes made in a given snapshot.

-When a snapshot is marked as active, any system that is powered on (or rebooted) will boot to that snapshot by default.
+When a snapshot is marked as active, any system that is currently powered on will be set to boot to that snapshot by default the next time it is rebooted.
 If a Machine was powered on while a new snapshot was created, it will remain on the old snapshot until it is rebooted.

 After this step you are all done and can scale up your deployment.
 Once you are comfortable feel free to learn more about ggRock Administration